survivejs/webpack-book/manuscript/styling/05_linting.md

 ## *stylelint-webpack-plugin*

 [stylelint-webpack-plugin](https://www.npmjs.com/package/stylelint-webpack-plugin) allows you to reach the same result.
-Its greatest advantage over the setup above is that it will follow possible `@import` statements you have in your styling.
+Its greatest advantage over the setup above is that it follows possible `@import` statements you have in your styling.

 T> [stylelint-bare-webpack-plugin](https://www.npmjs.com/package/stylelint-bare-webpack-plugin) is a variant of *stylelint-webpack-plugin* that allows you to control the version of stylelint you are using.